 Jane Savidge |

-Hampton Pool Trust together with our operating partner YMCA St Paul’s Group are committed to listening to pool users, our neighbours, and stakeholders.
+Hampton Pool Trust together with our operating partner South Downs Leisure are committed to listening to pool users, our neighbours, and stakeholders.
 We have established two groups to provide opportunities to hear about the Pool operation and current developments, including the building refurbishment.

-The Hampton Pool Consultative Group is organised jointly by Hampton Pool Trust and YMCA ST Paul’s Group, the operator of Hampton Pool.
+The Hampton Pool Consultative Group is organised jointly by Hampton Pool Trust and South Downs Leisure, the operator of Hampton Pool.
 The group exists:

-The Chair of Hampton Pool Consultative Group is appointed jointly by Hampton Pool Trust and YMCA St Paul’s Group.
+The Chair of Hampton Pool Consultative Group is appointed jointly by Hampton Pool Trust and South Downs Leisure.
 Meetings are held two or three times a year, with additional meetings as needed.

 If you would like further information or to get in touch with your representative, please contact secretary@hamptonpooltrust.org.uk